 Medium-term risks include technology and policy changes leading to rapid product obsolescence or changes in consumer behaviour (e.g. uptake in electric vehicles), stock selection (there will be winners and losers across all sectors) and timing (being the first adopter does not guarantee success or better returns).
 Long-term risks include stranded assets, physical damages to real assets and resource availability.
-An example would be the risk to coastal infrastructure assets from rising sea levels.
+Examples would the risk to coastal infrastructure assets from rising sea levels.